Battle of Salem Church: Aftermath

+General Benham of the U.S. Engineering Corps had added a bridge at Scott's Dam helping communicate with General Hooker.
+When the retreat was planned, General Benham on May 4 added a second bridge and he and General Sedgwick agreed to cross at night to avoid losing a large portion of his corps.
+At 6pm on the 4th of May the final Confederate attack was made and repulsed.
+The Union 6th Corps began retreating to a pre-planned smaller line closer to the bridges, and began their retreat without losses.
 After dark, Sedgwick sent Hooker a message recommending that the VI Corps retreat across the river.
 After Hooker sent his approval at 1 a.m., Sedgwick withdrew across two pontoon bridges at Banks' Ford, completing the retreat about 4 a.m.
 Hearing that Sedgwick had been repulsed, Hooker abandoned the entire campaign, recrossing the main body of the Union army on the night of May 5 into May 6 to the north bank of the Rappahannock River back towards the Federal camp at Falmouth.